Simulating stochastic population dynamics: The Linear Noise Approximation can capture non-linear phenomena: Population dynamics

 Using this condition, we can re-write the infinitesimal RTC equation in \eqref{eq:rtc} in terms of $\bX(t)$ as

 with $\bX(0)=\bX_0$, thus providing a time evolution law for the process $\{\bX(t) : t\geq 0\}$.
-If, for each $t\geq 0$, we define $\bx(t)$ as the limit in probability of $\bX(t)$ as $\Omega \to \infty$, we can use the law of large numbers \footnote{Note that for a sequence $X_1,X_2,\dots$, of independent Poisson random variables with mean $0<\lambda<\infty$, $N^{-1}\sum_{i=1}^N X_i$ converges in probability to $\lambda$, as $N\to \infty$.} (see \cite{kurtz_1971,kurtz1981approximation}) to derive the limit of equation $\eqref{eq:masterx}$, as $\Omega \to \infty$,
+If, for each $t\geq 0$, we define $\bx(t)$ as the limit in probability of $\bX(t)$ as $\Omega \to \infty$, we can use the law of large numbers\footnote{Note that for a sequence $X_1,X_2,\dots$, of independent Poisson random variables with mean $0<\lambda<\infty$, $N^{-1}\sum_{i=1}^N X_i$ converges in probability to $\lambda$, as $N\to \infty$.} (see \cite{kurtz_1971,kurtz1981approximation}) to derive the limit of equation $\eqref{eq:masterx}$, as $\Omega \to \infty$,

 Letting $dt\to 0$ we derive the macroscopic reaction rate equation (RRE), corresponding to the classical mass-action kinetics.
-Typical in applied biochemical settings is the need to study the qualitative changes in the dynamics of $\{\bX(t) : t\geq0\}$ and $\{\bx(t) : t\geq0\}$ when one (or more) of the system parameters -- typically reaction rate constants -- are allowed to vary smoothly.
+A typical requirement in applied biochemical settings is to study the qualitative changes in the dynamics of $\{\bX(t) : t\geq0\}$ and $\{\bx(t) : t\geq0\}$ when one (or more) of the system parameters -- typically reaction rate constants -- are allowed to vary smoothly.
 Let this parameter be given by $\alpha\in\bbR$ and write the RRE as

-where both $\rho_j$ and $F$ depend smoothly on $\bx$ and $\alpha$.
+where both $\rho_j$ and $\bF$ depend smoothly on $\bx$ and $\alpha$.
 The corresponding Jacobian matrix is

 We will refer to the parameter $\alpha$ as the bifurcation parameter.